MulberryBeacon/bauen/README.md

 ## Dependencies

-All development and testing activities are carried out on Ubuntu 18.10 using Python 3.6.7.
+All development and testing activities are carried out on Windows 10 using Python 3.7.4.
 The following packages are required:

 * `requests`
 * `gitpython`